 What is Marketing?

-Simply, marketing is a part of management with a set of activities that help you in reaching your target customer and promoting your products or services.
-Marketing help you in gaining more sales.
-Marketing activities promote a sale, but those are not directly involved in sales.
-For example, you can get more customers at your stores through marketing, but making a sale will depends upon your product quality, pricing policy and the ability of the sales personnel.
+In simple language, marketing is a part of management with a set of activities that help you in reaching your target customer and promoting your products or services.
+Marketing helps to gain more sales.
+Marketing activities boost sales, but those are not directly involved in sales.
+For example – you can get more customers at your stores through marketing, but making a sale will depend upon many factors.
+Those are, for instance, your product quality, pricing policy, and the ability of the sales personnel. promote

-Obviously, you may ask – what is digital marketing and is it different from a total concept of marketing?
+You may ask – what is digital marketing, and is it different from a total concept of marketing?

 Digital marketing refers to the set of marketing activities through digital media and devices.
-The media include your website, search engines like Google, video channels like YouTube, social media like Facebook and any other channel that you can be connected with an internet connection.
-The devices are desktop or laptop computers, smart phones, tablets and similar types of gadgets.
+Your website, search engines like Google, video channels like YouTube, social media like Facebook, and any other channel that you can connect with an internet connection are examples of digital media.
+The devices are desktop or laptop computers, smartphones, tablets, and similar types of gadgets.

 Steps to Follow in Digital Marketing

 Fundamentally, the processes involved in digital marketing aren’t different from the total concept of marketing.
-Whether it’s traditional marketing or digital one, it involves the same or similar steps.
-It’s little bit a complex task.
+Whether it’s traditional marketing or a digital one, it involves the same or similar steps.
+It’s a little bit of a complex task.
 However, you can make it easier by knowing what you do require and what you are going to do for what effect.
-I’m simplifying the processes
+I’m simplifying the processes:

 - Market research and analysis